 Many movies can be played within a screensaver, with the exception of certain older legacy encoders that have been discontinued by Apple or that are not supported in the current release.
 We recommend using the H.264 format when designing movies for most modern operating systems.

 Combining all types of media

 All file formats can be played within the same screensaver sequence.

 Planning your Screensaver Media

 Our Best Advice: Use those storyboards mentioned earlier.

 What size monitor do you think your end user will have?
 By this, we ask - how many pixels and in what ratio?
+Retina or 5k?
 These days, it's difficult to predict.
-As an example of a few monitor sizes that our labs go through in just a few weeks, and this is before we added our 4K UHD monitors:

 Assets can be configured to display at their actual size, or to be automatically proportioned to the user's monitor via letterboxing, cropping, or filling the screen.
-On Macintosh, the Preview stage can be adjusted to mimic specific aspect ratios and resolutions of many different screen configurations .
+The Preview stage can be adjusted to mimic specific aspect ratios and resolutions of many different screen configurations .